Tai Po District: Buses

 Transportation in Tai Po Town is much like any other place in Hong Kong.
 Due to the high population, Hong Kong has double-decker buses.
+Due to the road layout of Tai Po New Town, most bus services run via Kwong Fuk Estate.
 Some buses lead to the rest of Hong Kong such as the KMB bus route 271 that goes from Fu Heng Estate in Tai Po Town to West Kowloon Station in Tsim Sha Tsui and bus route 307 which goes from Central Tai Po Town towards the Central Ferry Piers via Central and Wan Chai of Victoria.
 Some buses lead directly to the airport such as A47X from Tai Po (Tai Wo) to Hong Kong Airport and E41 from Tai Po Centre (Tai Po Plaza and Tai Po Mega Mall) to Hong Kong International Airport within 90 minutes.

 Railway

 Two railway stations along the East Rail line serve Tai Po, namely: Tai Po Market station (in the older district) and Tai Wo station (serving newer estates).
 Trains originate at the Hong Kong-Chinese border, at either Lo Wu or Lok Ma Chau stations, and travel south to Admiralty station in Hong Kong Island, passing through Tai Po on the way.

 The railway, previously known as the KCR British Section, opened in 1910.
 The old Tai Po Market station opened on that date and was closed in 1983 when the modern station of the same name opened as part of an upgrading of the line by the Kowloon-Canton Railway Corporation.
 Tai Wo station opened in 1989.
 In 2007 the line was leased for 50 years to the MTR Corporation.

 Tai Po Kau station served the Tai Po Kau area between 1910 and 1983.
 It has since been demolished.